 - If you know nothing is wrong with your child and they simply want you there, do not respond to the cries.
 It can be hard, but you do not want the child to think or feel that crying will always get you.
 You also don't want to increase the attachment too much.
 Attachment is a good thing, but too much attachment can lead to trouble being alone.

 - If you don't know if something is wrong (meaning they could have hurt themselves, soiled a diaper, etc. then go in and check on them but do not make a fuss.
 Act like you're checking on a lamp or a door lock.
-You get in, you check, you kiss on the head and then you get out.
+You get in, you check, you kiss on the head, and then you get out.
 You stay as calm as possible and avoid bringing further stress to the situation.

 One of the biggest fears that a parent can have is the idea that they are missing a child's call for help.
-They worry that the child might be in serious trouble, and that if they don't respond they'll miss it.
+They worry that the child might be in serious trouble and that if they don't respond they'll miss it.

 There's little you can do about this fear, just as there is little you can do to make sure your child is safe 100% of the time.
-The best thing you can do is always make sure your child's crib is as safe as possible, and if your own anxiety is too strong and you feel like you absolutely have to go in, then still do your best to maintain a calm appearance so that your child doesn't pick up on your own fears.
+The best thing you can do is always make sure your child's crib is as safe as possible.
+And if your anxiety is too strong and you feel like you absolutely have to go in, then still do your best to maintain a calm appearance so that your child doesn't pick up on your own fears.

 Don't forget that technology is available as well.
 You can always purchase some type of monitor that you can use to watch your child from a remote area and ensure that nothing is wrong.
-Technology has advanced considerably and these options are always there for you.
+Technology has advanced considerably, and these options are always there for you.

 The vast majority of nighttime separation anxiety in children will eventually go away on its own.
 Until then, making sure that you do not reinforce the behavior can be an important tool towards helping your child overcome this anxiety.